-The Weatherhead Center supports undergraduate research with some $100,000, annually and has been fortunate to receive significant financial support for student research.
-The generous gifts of Albert and Celia Weatherhead, for whom the Center was renamed in 1998, assist the operation of the Center generally and student programs in particular.
+The Weatherhead Center supports undergraduate research with approximately $100,000 annually and has been fortunate to receive significant financial support for student research.
+The generous gifts of Albert and Celia Weatherhead, for whom the Center was renamed in 1998, assist in the operation of the Center generally and with student programs in particular.

-The Hartley R. Rogers family generously supports undergraduate research in less-developed regions of the world, primarily in Africa and South and Southeast Asia.
-Additionally, the Kenneth I. Juster, Maurice and Sarah Samuels Family, Ford, Dillon, and Huntington endowments allow us to sustain groundbreaking student research both on campus and abroad.
+The Hartley R. Rogers family generously supports undergraduate research related to less-developed regions of the world including Africa and South and Southeast Asia.
+Additionally, the Kenneth I. Juster, Frank Boas, Adele Simmons, Julian Sobin, William Lyon Mackenzie King, and Maurice and Sarah Samuels Family endowments allow the Center to support groundbreaking student research both on campus and abroad.